viniciuslucena/travelix/README.md

 ### Prerequisites

-You need to install Node.js and Yarn first, then in order to clone the project via HTTPS, run this command:
+You need to install Node.js and NPM first, then create a folder and open CMD or Powershell and run this command to clone the repository in your folder:

 ```
 git clone https://github.com/viniciuslucena/travelix.git